HerrNamenlos123/tello/README.md

 cmake ..
 cmake --build .    # Build the app, regardless of the build system (e.g. calls 'make')
 ```

-## Portability/Compatitibility

-This library is written in C++14, which means your program which it using it must be compiled using at least C++14 or higher.

-## Examples

 ### Simple example